How to Make Easy DIY Candles at Home + 13 Unique Candle Container Ideas

 1. Choose your scent. (see below)

-3. Return the candle wax to the microwave for 15-30 seconds longer then remove carefully.
+3. Return the candle wax to the microwave for 15-30 seconds longer then remove it carefully and check the consistency.

 5. Apply wick stickers to the bottom of your container.